BonnieMcLean/JaponicSensoryLex/README.md

 # Japonic

 ## About this data
-The file **dat.csv** is a cognate coded dataset of sensory language for Japonic.
+The file **dat.csv** is a cognate coded dataset of sensory vocabulary.
 It contains words for 110 sensory concepts in 49 Japonic varieties (48 Japanese varieties and 1 Ryukyuan variety).
 Information about the linguistic varieties can be found in the file **varieties.tsv**.
 Information about the concepts can be found in the file **concepts.tsv**.
 A bibliography of the data sources used is available in **sources.bib**.

 ## Cognate coding